nilsstreedain/nilsstreedain.com/blog/_posts/2023-05-28-reverse-engineering-duo-mobile.md

 ---
 subtitle: How I Reverse Engineered a Closed 2FA Solution to Work with Apps like Google Authenticator
 image: /assets/img/duo-bypass.png
-last_updated: 2024-04-06 15:30:25
+last_updated: 2024-04-07
 featured: true
 ---

-In response to the escalating landscape of cybersecurity threats, organizations are increasingly turning to sophisticated security measures to authenticate their users effectively.
+In response to the escalating landscape of cybersecurity threats, organizations are increasing measures to authenticate their users securely.
 Among these measures, 2FA (two-factor authentication) has emerged as a pivotal strategy for many institutions.
 One of the largest 2FA applications, DUO Mobile, has become the go-to solution for many enterprises, educational institutions, and government agencies seeking to avoid data breaches and minimize cybersecurity threats.

 DUO Mobile is a proprietary 2FA application developed by Cisco, a large technology and communications conglomerate.
 The DUO Mobile app generates unique time-sensitive passcodes and one-time push notifications to confirm user identities before granting them access to sensitive accounts and systems.

 ![Image](/assets/img/duo-page.png)

-To achieve this, Cisco has adopted open standards developed by OATH (Initiative for Open Authentication) and encapsulated them within a proprietary 'application validation' API.
+To achieve this, Cisco has used open standards developed by OATH (Initiative for Open Authentication) and encapsulated them within a proprietary 'application validation' API.
 This restricts users into their app, rather than allowing use of other open-source or publicly validated apps as OATH originally intended.

 > “The Initiative for Open Authentication (OATH) addresses these challenges with standard, open technology that is available to all.
 OATH is taking an all-encompassing approach, delivering solutions that allow for strong authentication of all users on all devices, across all networks.” - [OATH](https://openauthentication.org)